Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 **Supernatural** **Abilities** are those that are beyond the reach of even the most talented mortal.
-No amount of training or skill can induct a mortal into an Supernatural Ability-only by special circumstances will the domain of the Gods be opened to them-such as Exaltation.
+No amount of training or skill can induct a mortal into a Supernatural Ability-only by special circumstances will the domain of the Gods be opened to them-such as Exaltation.
 Even then, it is often a limited selection.